waterlinked/blueos-ugps-extension/readme.md

 }
 ```

-Use the "View Logs" button to check the status.
+* Use the "View Logs" button to check the status of the extension and debug connection issues.

 ### For developers: Build docker image yourself and start it